asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 	remoteConfig := remote.Configure("127.0.0.1", 8081)

 	// Configure cluster on top of the above remote env
-	// This node uses port 6330 for cluster provider, and add ponger node -- localhost:6331 -- as member.
+	// This member uses port 6330 for cluster provider, and add ponger member -- localhost:6331 -- as member.
-	// With automanaged implementation, one must list up all known nodes at first place to ping each other.
+	// With automanaged implementation, one must list up all known members at first place to ping each other.
-	// Note that this node itself is not registered as a member node because this only works as a client. cp := automanaged.NewWithConfig(1*time.Second, 6330, "localhost:6331")
+	// Note that this member itself is not registered as a member member because this only works as a client. cp := automanaged.NewWithConfig(1*time.Second, 6330, "localhost:6331")
 	clusterConfig := cluster.Configure("cluster-example", cp, remoteConfig)
 	c := cluster.New(system, clusterConfig)